-Examples of test security breaches and irregularities include but are not limited to:
+Examples of test security breaches and irregularities include but are NOT limited to:

-- Electronic Devices Irregularities - Using a cell phone or other prohibited handheld electronic device (e.g., iPod[®], smart watch, personal scanner, eReader) while secure test materials are still distributed, while students are testing, after a student turns in their test materials, or during a break - Exception: School Test Coordinators, Technology Coordinators, and Test Administrators are permitted to use cell phones in the testing environment ONLY in cases of emergencies related to testing or when timely administration assistance is needed.
-LACs may set additional restrictions on allowable devices within their LEA/LEA 24 schools as needed. - Exception: Certain electronic devices may be allowed for medical or audiological purposes during testing. - Test Supervision Irregularities - Coaching students during testing, including giving students verbal or nonverbal cues, hints, suggestions, or paraphrasing or defining any part of the test - Engaging in activities (e.g., grading papers, reading any paper or online resource not related to the testing administration) that prevent proper student supervision at all times while secure test materials are still distributed or while students are testing - Leaving students unattended without a Test Administrator for any period of time while secure test materials are still distributed or while students are testing (Proctors must be supervised by a Test Administrator at all times) - Deviating from the Session Testing Time - Allowing cheating of any kind - Providing unauthorized persons with access to secure materials - Accessing a test in Pearson Access during non-testing times without state approval - Failing to provide a student with a documented accommodation or providing a student with an accommodation that is not documented and therefore is not appropriate
+• Electronic Devices Irregularities

+- Using a cell phone or other prohibited handheld electronic device (e.g., smart watch, wireless headsets, personal scanner, eReader) while secure test materials are distributed, while students are testing, after a student turns in their test materials, or during a break - Exception: School Test Coordinators, Technology Coordinators, and Test Administrators are permitted to use cell phones in the testing environment ONLY in cases of emergencies related to testing or when timely administration assistance is needed.
+LACs may set additional restrictions on allowable devices within their LEA/LEA 24 schools as needed. - Exception: Certain electronic devices may be allowed for medical or audiological purposes during testing.
+Reference the MAAAM for allowable exceptions.